PapaCyber/QualysHomeLab/README.md

 Just as intended, Firefox and VLC media player vulnerabilities were found.
 Not only that, Windows 10 needed to be patched, along with many other issues.

 To remediate these vulnerabilities I can either update or delete these applications.
 In this case, I will delete the deprecated applications and update Windows 10 and scan again to verify that these vulnerabilities are remediated.
-The firewall will also be turned on since it was turned off at the beginning.

 <B>Credential Scan After Remediation:</b>